bonsaiviking/NfSpy/README.md

 ### Squash root

-The server or the share ("export" in NFS lingo) can be configured squash\_root, meaning that any requests that come in claiming to be UID or GID 0 (root) will be treated like the nobody user, or equivalent on the system.
+The server or the share ("export" in NFS lingo) can be configured root\_squash, meaning that any requests that come in claiming to be UID or GID 0 (root) will be treated like the nobody user, or equivalent on the system.
 This does not prevent an attacker from spoofing any other UID/GID combo, but will protect the